kikkia/yt-cipher/README.md

 ## Public instance

 You can use the public instance without a password at `https://cipher.kikkia.dev/`.
-I do my best to keep it up and running and decently fast, but I don't garuntee 100% uptime.
+I do my best to keep it up and running and decently fast, but I don't guaruntee 100% uptime.
 Feel free to host it yourself or use the public API.

 WARNING: Ratelimit of 10 requests/sec (should be fine up to 1000+ active players).
 If you have more than 1k players you probably want to host it yourself.